 Garden center customers frequently come to me with questions like, “should I prune my mock orange that didn’t flower this year?”.
 My answer is: yes.
 For the overall general health of the shrub, mock orange pruning should be done once a year, not just when it doesn’t bloom or has gotten overgrown.
 Even dwarf varieties need a good pruning each year.
 Continue reading to learn how to trim mock orange shrubs.

 Pruning a Mock Orange

-Mock orange is an old-fashioned favorite with its large white, fragrant flowers blooming in late spring.
-Hardy in zones 4-9, most varieties mature to a height of 6-8 feet (2-2+ m.) and have a natural vase shape.
+Mock orange is an old-fashioned favorite with its large, white, fragrant flowers that bloom in late spring.
+Hardy in zones 4-9, most varieties mature to a height of 6-8 feet (2-2.5 m.) and have a natural vase shape.
 With a just little maintenance, a mock orange shrub can be a beautiful addition to your landscape for many years.

 Before pruning any plants, you should always sanitize your pruners or loppers to prevent the spread of pests and diseases.
 You can simply do this by wiping the tools down with a mixture of bleach and water or rubbing alcohol and water.
 Be sure to get the cutting surfaces of the tools.

 If you are pruning a mock orange because it is infected by a pest or disease, dip your pruners in water and bleach or rubbing alcohol between each cut to avoid the risk of further infection.